Design: Cindy Huang, Amanda Yang

 The goal of Pollo is to provide a free alternative to polling software through a mobile and web app.
 In order to compete with other software and get Pollo into classrooms, we wanted to investigate whether professors prefer a desktop interface to run polls during class.

-During the Fall 2019 semester, I worked on creating a design system and improving the mobile polling experience for students and professors.
-This study is on the user testing we conducted to explore the opportunity for a web app.
+I created prototypes and a user testing protocol to explore the opportunity for a web app.
+During the Fall 2019 semester I also worked on creating a design system and improving the mobile polling experience for students and professors.

 We hypothesized that professors would only adopt Pollo if it had a web interface because: